pplonski/dashboard-from-jupyter-with-mercury/README.md

 ## Article with step-by-step tutorial

-You can find the aarticle with description for this repo on [TDS](https://towardsdatascience.com/interactive-dashboard-from-jupyter-notebook-with-mercury-framework-e1269fdbe73c).
+You can find the article with description for this repo on [TDS](https://towardsdatascience.com/interactive-dashboard-from-jupyter-notebook-with-mercury-framework-e1269fdbe73c).

 ## Easy Deployment